-Note: For Components and offices that do not have a Component level CIO, CSO, or Privacy Officer, the requiring official shall coordinate with the DHS Headquarters CIO, CSO and Chief Privacy Officer (or designee for each).
-(See HSAM 3004.470(b)(7))
+Note: For Components and offices that do not have a Component level CIO, CSO, or Privacy Officer, the requiring official shall coordinate with the DHS Headquarters CIO,

-5. Has the Component CIO, CSO, Privacy Officer, HCA (or designee for each) and program manager determined that this effort will have a "high risk" of unauthorized access to or disclosure of sensitive information in accordance with the requirements of HSAR Deviation 15-01, Safeguarding of Sensitive Information, applicable to this acquisition? ☐ Yes ☐ No solicitation including the special clauses from HSAR Class Deviation 15-01, Safeguarding of Sensitive Information if applicable.
-7. If foreign end products or services are allowed under the contract, what additional security provisions are to be included in the solicitation to protect sensitive information and facilities from unauthorized access and disclosure? В. thority to Operate (ATO) and Continuous Monitoring Data Requirements mpleted by requiring office in coordination with Component CIO or designee): 1.
+CSO and Chief Privacy Officer (or designee for each).
+(See HSAM 3004.470(b)(7)) 5.
+Has the Component CIO, CSO, Privacy Officer, HCA (or designee for each) and program manager determined that this effort will have a "high risk" of unauthorized access to or disclosure of sensitive information in accordance with the requirements of HSAR Deviation 15-01, Safeguarding of Sensitive Information, applicable to this acquisition?
+Yes No Note: If the answer to this question is "Yes", special clauses Safeguarding of Sensitive Information (MAR 2015), Information Technology Security and Privacy Training (MAR 2015) and HSAR clause 3052.204-71 Contractor Employee Access shall be included without revision in the solicitation and subsequent contract (as defined in FAR 2.101).
+6. If the answer is "Yes" to any of the preceding questions, identify and describe the information security, personnel security, and privacy provisions to be included in the solicitation including the special clauses from HSAR Class Deviation 15-01, Safeguarding of Sensitive Information if applicable.
+7. If foreign end products or services are allowed under the contract, what additional security provisions are to be included in the solicitation to protect sensitive information and facilities from unauthorized access and disclosure?
+B. Authority to Operate (ATO) and Continuous Monitoring Data Requirements (completed by requiring office in coordination with Component CIO or designee): 1.
 Will contractor IT systems be used to input, store, process, output, and/or transmit sensitive information?
 Yes No 2.
 If "Yes" to #1, has the requiring office coordinated development of the Requirements Traceability Matrix (RTM) with the Component CIO or designee for inclusion in the solicitation?
 Yes N/A (only if "No" to #1) 3.
-If "Yes" to #1, will the solicitation require the submission of a draft security plan and instructions on how the draft security plan will be evaluated? \square Yes \square N/A (only if "No" to #1) 4.
-If "Yes" to #1, does the requirements document identify how the contractor should submit monthly continuous monitoring data to the Government?
-Yes N/A (only if "No" to #1) 5.
-If "Yes" to #1, identify and describe the continuous monitoring data requirements to be included in the solicitation. tran pre sha doo Co pla te: When a contractor IT system will be used to input, store, process, output, and/or asmit sensitive information, the RTM shall be included in the solicitation.
-The RTM is spared by the Component CIO or designee in coordination with the requiring office and all be included in the procurement request package as an attachment to the requirements cument (i.e., Statement of Work, Statement of Objectives, Performance Work Statement).
-Intracting officers shall ensure the solicitation requires vendors to submit a draft security in with their proposal/quotation as their response to the RTM.
-Instructions on how the aft security plan will be evaluated shall be included in the solicitation.
-C. Da ta Retention Requirements (completed by requiring office): 1.
-Will the contractor be required to retain sensitive information for the Government?
-Yes No
+If "Yes" to #1, will the solicitation require the submission of a draft security plan and instructions on how the draft security plan will be evaluated? \(\sum \text{Yes} \sum \text{N/A}\) (only if "No" to #1) 4.
+If "Yes" to #1, does the requirements document identify how the contractor should submit monthly continuous monitoring data to the Government? \(\subseteq \text{Yes} \subseteq \text{N/A} \) (only if "No" to #1)